 It's fritter-time again!
 There are few things you can count on here.
-There'll always be lots of fritter recipes, chocolate indulgences, art, embroidery and flowers on this little blog.
-If you search for fritters here, you'll find at least three different recipes.
+There'll always be lots of fritter recipes, chocolate indulgences, art and embroidery on this little blog.
+If you search for fritters here, you'll find at least three different recipes, like these light as air chickpea fritters or these crispy black bean fritters or these Thai-inspired corn fritters.
 I love fritters!

 The paintings in this post are by one of my favorite etsy artists, Janet Hill.
 Her work is so charming, isn't it?
 Her paintings remind me of peaceful moments.... the joys of spending the day cooking, reading and relaxing.
 My idea of bliss.
 You can find her work here.